mikaelbr/gulp-notify/README.md

 This is true for both direct use of function and `{ message: function () {}}`.

 ## Changelog

+### `v1.4.0`
+1. Adds default icons for regular notification and error.
+Also adds Frog sound on error on Mac.

 ### `v1.3.1`
 1. Updates node-notifier dependency.
 Adds support for app icon and images for Mac.